12rcu/reproduce-tsa-tool/README.md

 	Quantification.process_all() is the main function that takes a trace and options related to quantification and alignment, and analyzes the trace based on the selected options.
 * TSA/tsa/alignment.py: Contains Alignment class.
 	Alignment class contains utilities related to the trace alignment.
 It transforms a subset of the trace to an ASCII file, uses MAFFT to align the ASCII traces and maps them to stable and variable phases to be applicable to all other traces.
+* TSA/tsa/shaper.py: Contains Shaper class.
+	Shaper class contains utilities related to traffic shaping and side-channel mitigation.
+These utilities synthesize a side-channel mitigation strategy based on an objective function and existing traces where the users can set an objective function on information leakage and network overhead.
+Other utilities use this mitigation strategy to shape the network traces and relay the modified traces instead.
 * TSA/tsa/mutation.py: Contains the base class for input and input mutators to instrument the interaction in a structured way.
 * TSA/tsa/new_stac.py: Contains the class responsible for instrumenting the Docker containers and the experiments.
 * TSA/tsa/addmark.sh: A bash script for adding markers while capturing packets.
 This is used to mark the beginning of a test by sending a marker packet or to mark any action in the test run in some settings.